TheFieryMoth/aneurysm/_sources/intro.md

 ### Detection

 First, we locate aortic regions with object detection methods.
-Currently we use an ensemble of FasterRCNN and YOLOv5, but it's possible that we'll use only one in the future.
+Currently we use YOLOv5..

 Object detection will find bounding boxes that contain the ascending and descending aortas.
 We crop the image to those two bounding boxes.